-1. FIT are usually differentiated by technology to reflect the differences in generation costs between the various RE technologies.
-A second differentiation is also often done for the size of the RE project in terms of installed capacity, reflecting the higher generation costs of small and medium scale RE projects.
-Thirdly, FIT can be differentiated according to the RE resource quality (e.g. average wind speed) at different project locations.
-In this case, FIT for sites with lower RE potential are higher than those for sites with a better RE potential.
-In general, these options for FIT differentiation can lead to a more heterogeneous mix of different RE projects (in terms of technologies, size and location) but carry the risk of increasing the overall costs of the support scheme (NREL 2010).

-- 2. In many FIT schemes, RE investors are also eligible for the payment of additional bonuses (i.e. an increase of the basic FIT) for the use of certain biomass fuels (e.g. liquid manure), combined heat and power generation (CHP), repowering of older RE installations, provision of ancillary services to the electricity system or specific innovative applications (e.g. enhanced geothermal systems).
-On the one hand, these bonuses can be useful to achieve certain policy objectives (e.g. technological innovation), on the other hand they also increase the costs of the support scheme. - 3.
-FIT are usually stable during the whole guaranteed payment period after the commissioning of a RE project.
-In some cases, a higher FIT is paid in the first years of operation and a lower FIT for the remaining years.
-This "front-loaded" FIT can facilitate the financing of capital-intensive RE projects.
-In other cases, FIT are increased on an annual basis to compensate for the inflation of operation and maintenance costs. - 4.
-The levels of FIT are usually determined by means of RE legislation or by national regulatory authorities.
-This means that a revision of the FIT would normally require an additional administrative act.
-Therefore, many RE support schemes have included an automatic degression mechanism that is applied to the FIT in regular intervals.
-This degression can be pre-determined (e.g. a fixed annual percentage reduction of the FIT) or it can be responsive, taking into consideration the market development for a specific RE technology. - 5.
-For the calculation of the degression of the RES remuneration rates, data from international studies with projections about the technological progress, market development and the evolution of the technology costs ("learning curves") are being used.
-The determination of the right degression rate can be challenging due to uncertainties concerning the technology development and other important factors such as financing costs.
+- 1 FiT are usually differentiated by technology to reflect the differences in generation costs between the various Renewable Energy (RE) technologies.
+A second differentiation is also often done for the size of the Renewable Energy project in terms of installed capacity, reflecting the higher generation costs of small and medium scale RE projects.
+Thirdly, FiT can be differentiated according to the RE resource quality (e.g. average wind speed; degree of sustainability of certification) at different project locations.
+In this case, FiT for sites with lower RE potential are higher than those for sites with a better RE potential.
+In general, these options for FiT differentiation can lead to a more heterogeneous mix of different RE projects (in terms of technologies, size and location) but carry the risk of increasing the overall costs of the support scheme (NREL 2010)8. - 2 In many FiT schemes, RE investors are also eligible for the payment of additional bonuses (i.e. an increase of the basic FiT) for the use of certain biomass fuels (e.g. sustainably developed plantation trees; liquid manure), combined heat and power generation (CHP), repowering of older RE installations, provision of ancillary services to the electricity system or specific innovative applications (e.g. enhanced geothermal systems).
+On the one hand, these bonuses can be useful to achieve certain policy objectives (e.g. technological innovation), on the other hand they also increase the costs of the support scheme. - FiT are usually stable during the whole guaranteed payment period after the commissioning of a RE project.
+In some cases, a higher FiT is paid in the first years of operation and a lower FiT for the remaining years.
+This "front-loaded" FiT can facilitate the financing of capital-intensive RE projects.
+In other cases, FiT is increased on an annual basis to compensate for the inflation of operation and maintenance costs. - The levels of FiT are usually determined by means of RE legislation or by national regulatory authorities.
+This means that a revision of the FiT would normally require an additional administrative act.
+Therefore, many RE support schemes have included an automatic degression mechanism that is applied to the FiT in regular intervals.
+This degression can be pre-determined (e.g. a fixed annual percentage reduction of the FiT) or it can be responsive, taking into consideration the market development for a specific RE technology.